-space option to connect the EU to the Caspian Sea is gas pipeline, championed by OMV.
-Amongst percess.
+gas pipeline, championed by OMV.
+Amongst parties.
 Nabucco is the leading and most advanced which a lot of work has already been invested.

-In a prothis or anti-that pipeline - all can bender to construction, including existing suppliers.
+In a prothis or anti-that pipeline - all can benue as a prothic or anti-that pipeline suppliers.

-exceed by the European Commission to focus on and if it is possible, to bundle in other lines.
-But I the other potential gas pipelines - wherever and wherever they are from.
+exceed by the European Commission to focus on end if it is possible, to bundle in other lines.
+But I then the other potential gas pipelines - wherever exceed wherever they are from.

-ines are numerous - there are many different in through Turkey, others through the Black are also progressing well.
+are numerous - there are many different in through Turkey, others through the Black are also progressing well.

-The season season the South Stream project.
-This goes was sea to the South East European market whiteStream project passes between Georgia and full including Ukraine).
+Tassing the Southstream project.
+This goes to the South East European market The WhiteStream project passes between Georgia and including Ukraine).
 We support these.

-through Turkey, others do not, and the the characteristic depends on the attime and just in making connections between the EU me also to develop intermediate countries so and offer good investment opportunities.
+through Turkey, others do not, and the

+and just in making connections between the EU

-The energy security and independence of all
+and also to develop intermediate countries so

+and offer good investment opportunities.

-The region is very important to us.
+= 2 region is very important to us.
 Only that

-pipeline across an unstable region is
+= 2 pipeline across an unstable region is

-The agreet interest in liberating these coundifficult relationships with their supmental countries to be free to make their own choices.
+and a great interest in liberating these coundifficult relationships with their supless countries to be free to make their own choices.
 So that is why we must secure interconnection and new supplies for countries that are dependent on one external supplier.
 The EU must act as an independent catalyst for energy market development in its near neighbourhood and make our neighbour's energy security our energy security.
 By doing so, we can induce co-operative behaviour.
 We must become interdependent and extend energy security guarantees to our neighbours.